PasinduOG/DEV-BOT/README.md

    ```

 5. **Ensure media files are present**
+   - Make sure the `src` directory exists
+   - Required image files:
-   - Verify `src/chief.jpg` exists for image responses
+     - `src/chief.jpg` - Used for invalid command responses
-   - This file is used for invalid commands and content filtering responses
+     - `src/chief2.jpg` - Used for content filtering responses
+     - `src/chief3.jpg` - Used for !about command responses
+   - Media file missing errors will fallback to text-only responses

 6. **Authenticate with WhatsApp**
    - Scan the QR code displayed in terminal with your WhatsApp mobile app